South Scotland

 Landowners

-Landowners in certain areas can control grey squirrels under Forestry Grant Scheme funding, or join the project’s trap-loan scheme.
+Landowners in certain areas can apply for support to control grey squirrels under Forestry Grant Scheme funding, or join a local trap-loan scheme.
 Woodland owners, meanwhile, can adjust the management of their woods to benefit red squirrels.
 Please contact your local SSRS or Scottish Forestry staff for more information.

 Area Contacts